jstruebel/mediaserver/README.rst

 Emby MediaServer makes it easy to bring all of your home videos, music, and photos together into a single server that automatically converts and streams your media on-the-fly to play on any device.
-This app integrates the `Emby`_ file management web app with Windows-compatible network file sharing (via `Samba`_) and other transfer protocols including SFTP, rsync, NFS, and WebDAV.
+This app integrates `Emby`_ with a file management web app, Windows-compatible network file sharing and other transfer protocols including SFTP, rsync, NFS, and WebDAV.
 Files can be managed in private or public storage.

 This appliance includes all the standard features in `TurnKey Core`_, and on top of that:

 - SSL support out of the box.
-- `Emby`_ providing WebUI on ports 8096 and 8920 (https).
-- Webmin module for configuring Samba.
-- Includes popular compression support (zip, rar, bz2).
-- Includes flip to convert text file endings between UNIX and DOS formats.
-- `SambaDAV`_ providing WebUI and WebDAV access.

 - Media server (`Emby`_) configurations:

+   - Web UI (https) listening on ports 8096 and 8920 (https).
+   - Preconfigured path substitution for Samba access
    - Preconfigured Music, Movies, TVShows, and Photos directories
-   - Preconfigured path substitution for samba access

 - File server (`Samba`_) configurations: